 additional skills required

-8. must be able to respect, support and contribute to the university’s catholic and jesuit mission.
+- must be able to respect, support and contribute to the university’s catholic and jesuit mission

 minimum job experience requirements

-1. must be a citizen of the united states.
+- must be a citizen of the united states

-2. must be 21 years of age or older.
+- must be 19 years of age or older

-1. criminal record check for convictions of any disqualifying criminal offense.
+- a criminal record check for convictions of any disqualifying criminal offense

-4. drug screen for drug and alcohol which shall be determined using laboratory testing procedures.
+- a drug screen for drug and alcohol which shall be determined using laboratory testing procedures

-6. must have the visual and hearing acuity acceptable for performing all functions and responsibilities of a police officer as specified by the municipal police officers education and training commission.
+- must have the visual and hearing acuity acceptable for performing all functions and responsibilities of a public safety officer

 preferred qualifications